-The northern segment of the Edwards (Balcones Fault Zone) Aquifer is the northern extent of the Edwards (Balcones Fault Zone) Aquifer, a major aquifer-one of nine major and 22 minor aquifers in Texas (Figures 1.0.1 and 1.0.2).
+The Edwards (Balcones Fault Zone) Aquifer is one of nine major aquifers and 22 minor aquifers in Texas (Figures 1.0.1 and 1.0.2).
 The Texas Water Development Board defines a major aquifer as an aquifer that produces large amounts of water over a large area, and minor aquifers as aquifers that produce minor amounts of water over large areas or large amounts of water over small areas (George and others, 2011).
-Total pumping from the northern segment of the Edwards (Balcones Fault Zone) Aquifer has ranged from a high of more than 25,000 acre-feet per year to about 10,000 acre-feet per year during the period 1980 through 2015.
+The northern segment of the Edwards (Balcones Fault Zone) Aquifer is in the northern extent of the Edwards (Balcones Fault Zone) Aquifer Travis, central Williamson, and southern Bell counties.
+Total pumping from the northern segment of the Edwards (Balcones Fault Zone) Aquifer has ranged from a high of more than 25,000 acre-feet per year to about 10,000 acre-feet per year during the period of 1980 through 2015.
 This aquifer is important as a source of water-in addition to surface water-to provide for the needs of a rapidly growing population along the Interstate Highway 35 corridor.

 This report describes the aquifer data used to develop an updated conceptual model for the northern segment of the Edwards (Balcones Fault Zone) Aquifer.
-This conceptual model will be the basis for the updating for the groundwater availability model for that portion of the Edwards (Balcones Fault Zone) Aquifer including the addition of the underlying Trinity Aquifer.
+This conceptual model will be the basis for updating the groundwater availability model for the northern portion of the Edwards (Balcones Fault Zone) Aquifer, including the addition of the underlying Trinity Aquifer.
 Once the groundwater availability model is calibrated, it can be used as a quantitative tool to evaluate the effects of pumping, drought, and different water management scenarios on the groundwater flow system.
 This report includes descriptions of (1) the study area, (2) previous investigations of the northern segment of the Edwards (Balcones Fault Zone) Aquifer, (3) the hydrologic setting including hydrostratigraphy, geologic framework, groundwater hydrology, recharge, discharge, surface water, hydraulic properties of the rocks, and water quality, and (4) the resultant conceptual model.